RConsortium/S7/spec/design.md

 )
 ```

+Compared to S3 attributes, properties are considerably stricter: a class defines the names and types of its properties.
+Compared to S4 slots, properties enable an object to change its internals without breaking existing usage because it can provides a custom accessor that redirects to the new representation.
+There will be built-in support for emitting deprecation messages.

-While it would be tempting to support public vs. private scoping on properties, it is not obvious how to support that, because no code is more privileged than any another.
+While it would be tempting to support public vs. private scoping on properties, it is not obvious how to do so, because no code is more privileged than any another.
-Nor is it clear whether the package should define the boundary, when packages sometimes define methods on classes defined in other packages and want to take advantage of the internal representation.
+Nor is it clear whether the package should define the boundary, when packages sometimes define methods on classes defined in other packages and want to take advantage of their internal representations.
-The encapsulation afforded by properties is a good compromise.
+We believe that the encapsulation afforded by properties is a good compromise.

-Properties of an object can be accessed using `@`/`@<-` or `prop()`/`prop<-`.
-Setting the properties of an object always triggers validation.

 ## Generic

-A generic is a function that provides an interface with implementation provided by methods.
+A generic separates function interface from implementation: the generic defines the interface, and methods provide the implementation.
 For introspection purposes, it knows its name and the names of the arguments in its signature (the arguments considered during dispatch).

 Calling `newGeneric()` defines a new generic.